benricket/funrobo_kinematics/README.md

 This branch is specifically for the **Path and trajectory planning** modules.

+In this fork, I (Ben) implemented Quintic and Trapezoidal trajectory planning by building off of the existing Cubic polynomial.

 ## Viz Tool - Mainly for Path & Trajectory Planning

 <img src = "media/path-planning.png">